Roasted salmon with a miso & orange glaze

 Not just because the wine is a soft blush colour and the pink in the salmon matches it beautifully, but the flavours of the fish and the miso and orange glaze stand up to the full-bodied dry style of rosé.
 Reinforcing my newly found and totally non-scientific theory that Pinotage makes great rosé.

 The tasting notes of this wine speak to aromas of ripe melon, candy floss, rose water and summer berries on the nose.
-With the flavour profile being packed with juicy raspberry and cherry fruit and I definitely picked up on all of that.
+With the flavour profile being packed with juicy raspberry and cherry fruit I picked up on all of that.
 The bright acidity and delicate nature of this wine make it versatile for any drinking occasion.

 This is a very easy recipe, and you can optimize the flavour of the glaze by marinating the salmon for a few hours or overnight.
 Alternatively, you can make it on the day, and it will still be delicious.